Consentua/blog/_posts/2019-01-30-Paper-Cup-Shop-Demo.md

 The first image is showing the service details and the associated templates.
 The second image is showing the template for the location purpose.

+First Image
 <img class="img-center" src="{{ site.baseurl }}/public/post_imgs/2019-01-30-Paper-Cup-Shop-Demo/9.png">

+Second Image
 <img class="img-center" src="{{ site.baseurl }}/public/post_imgs/2019-01-30-Paper-Cup-Shop-Demo/10.PNG">

+You can access the paper cup shop demo at http://cupshop.consentua.com/#/

+If you would like to start a free trial, or to talk to our team contact@consentua.com or call 02392 160640